 If you require medical support or advice outside of our normal working hours of Mon - Fri 08:00 to 18:30, on a Bank Holiday or a weekend, then please call NHS 111.

-If you are experiencing a medical emergency requiring urgent care please call 999.
+If you are experiencing a medical emergency requiring urgent care or your need is of a life threatening nature then please call 999.

 We are offering extended access for early appointments at Clerklands Surgery and late extended access appointments at our sister site Woodlands Surgery.